Skip to content

-Best Times to Visit Lisbon: Weather & Prices for Budget Travelers
+Best Times to Visit Lisbon: Weather & Prices for Budget Travelers Like Us

 We knew we wanted to visit Portugal so while planning our year long itinerary we had to decide when would be the best times to visit Lisbon for budget travelers like us.
 Sure, we love the golden rays, but we also love not blowing our modest budget.

 Let’s break it down, shall we?
 When’s the sweet spot to hit Lisbon – peak tan or peak savings?
-Here’s what we learned;
+Here’s what we learned!

 When were we in Lisbon?

-We were in Lisbon twice during Lisbon’s winter and spring, a quieter time with fewer tourists, and it felt more like an “authentic” experience of the city.
-The weather was relatively cooler but still warm enough that we rarely needed a coat, long sleeves maybe, but not a coat and it was quite comfortable for exploring Lisbon’s historic neighborhoods, museums, and local cafes.
 Oh sure, we had some rain but it was still warmer than Oregon in February and March!
 Despite it being the off-season, we still enjoyed the city’s charm, finding it a great time to visit without the usual crowds.
 This timing also provided an opportunity to experience Lisbon’s indoor attractions and enjoy the local culture at a relaxed pace.
-There were literally no crowds anywhere when we were there in February.
-But noticeably busier when we went back in March.
+There were literally no crowds anywhere when we were there in February, but noticeably busier when we went back in March.

 Quick Summary: When is the best time to visit Lisbon for budget travelers